On the Lord’s Prayer

 Our Apostolate Promise

 Since we started in 2015, more than 99% of men report experiencing greater freedom with Exodus 90.
-If you do not experience greater freedom yourself, we will give you all of your money back.
-Because it’s not about the money to us.
-It’s about the mission and our passion for serving men like you.
+If you do not experience greater freedom, we will return your money upon request.

-If you or any man you know cannot afford the cost of a subscription, please reach out to a friendly member of our support team at support@exodus90.com and we will cover the cost.
-We’ve always operated this way because we never want money to keep a man from becoming an Exodus man.
+If you cannot afford the cost of a subscription at $90 per year, please contact a friendly member of our support team at support@exodus90.com.
+We don’t want financial need to keep a man from becoming an Exodus man.
+That’s our Apostolate Promise.